Herman Melville: Early life and education

-Nonetheless, Melville's time at the Academy was soon interrupted.
-Parker speculates he left it in October 1831 because "even the tiny tuition fee seemed too much to pay".
+In October 1831, Melville left the Academy.
+While the precise reason is not known definitively, Parker speculates it was for financial reasons, since "even the tiny tuition fee seemed too much to pay".

-In December, Allan Melvill returned from New York City by steamboat, but had to travel the last seventy miles in an open carriage for two days and two nights at sub-freezing temperatures.
-In early January, he began to show "signs of delirium", and his situation grew worse until his wife felt his suffering deprived him of his intellect.
-He died on January 28, 1832, two months before reaching fifty.
-As Herman was no longer attending school, he likely witnessed these scenes.
-Twenty years later he described a similar death in Pierre.
+In December 1831, Allan Melville returned from New York City by steamboat, but he had to travel the last 70 miles in an open carriage for two days and two nights in subfreezing temperatures.
+In early January, he began to show "signs of delirium", and he grew worse until his wife felt that his suffering deprived him of his intellect.
+On January 28, 1832, he died, two months prior to reaching his 50th birthday.
+Since Herman was no longer attending school, he likely witnessed his father's medical and mental deterioration.
+Twenty years later, Melville described a similar death in Pierre.

 Work as a clerk

 The death of Allan caused many major shifts in the family's material and spiritual circumstances.
 One result was the greater influence of his mother's religious beliefs.
 Maria sought consolation in her faith and in April was admitted as a member of the First Reformed Dutch Church.
 Herman's saturation in orthodox Calvinism was surely the most decisive intellectual and spiritual influence of his early life.